How to Cancel Netflix, Amazon & More for a Deceased Person

 - If a service was billed through Apple, Google, a cable provider, or a phone carrier, cancel at that billing partner — not the service itself.
 If there's no cancel option inside the service, that's the usual reason.

 Canceling subscriptions is one task within a larger executor job; for the full picture, see the digital estate checklist for executors.
+And since every one of these charges draws on a bank account or card the estate will eventually claim and close, the companion piece is accessing a deceased person's bank account.

 This is general information, not legal advice.
 Authority to act and what you're permitted to access vary by state and situation.
 Where estate authority is involved, check with the executor or the attorney handling the estate before acting.